trolologuy/useful-tools/docs/readme.md

 * [farmbot](https://farm.bot/) - Open-Source CNC Farming - [![](https://img.shields.io/badge/pricing-open--source-green)](https://github.com/FarmBot/Farmbot-Web-App)
 * [Open Street map](https://www.openstreetmap.org) - OpenStreetMap is the free wiki world map.
 OpenStreetMap is a map of the world, created by people like you and free to use under an open license. - [![](https://img.shields.io/badge/pricing-free-yellow)](#)
 * [openHAB](https://www.openhab.org/) - Automation software for your home (smart home) - [![](https://img.shields.io/badge/pricing-open--source-green)](#)
+* [Public Money?
+Public Code!](https://publiccode.eu/openletter/) - Publicly funded software has to be Free and Open Source Software.
+While there are plenty of good reasons for this, many politicians don’t know about them yet.
 * [sdelete](https://docs.microsoft.com/en-us/sysinternals/downloads/sdelete) - Securely deleting a file - [![](https://img.shields.io/badge/pricing-free-yellow)](#)
 * [The true size](https://thetruesize.com) - Easily compare countries with each others - [![](https://img.shields.io/badge/pricing-free-yellow)](#)
 * [Great escape](https://greatescape.co) - Flight tracker / Travel helper that helps take decisions or find new destinations based on prices and many other categories, for example if you want to start travelling from a specific starting point - [![](https://img.shields.io/badge/pricing-free-yellow)](#)